tundish/blathnaid/blathnaid/book/chapters.rst

 where families were established, had set up gates and pickets, protecting their own, and permitting only their own to pass through.

-So Jack was able to trapse only a quarter of a mile back and forth, and quickly learned his way about the place.
+So Jack trapsed about a quarter of a mile back and forth, and set himself the task of finding his way around.

 Safety
 ------